Auditorium of the Old Burgtheater: Description

 In Auditorium of the Old Burgtheater, Klimt depicts the auditorium viewed from the stage, whereas Matsch chose to render the stage from the auditorium.
 The composition shows a full view of the auditorium, and according to The Art Story, reflects Klimt's early academic style and the influence of Hans Makart.
 Klimt adopts a low viewpoint from the right side of the stage, revealing a wide perspective of the auditorium that extends toward the Imperial box on the left, where Archduke Karl Ludwig of Austria and his third wife Archduchess Maria Theresia of Braganza are depicted.

-The painting includes almost 200 miniature portraits of audience members, of whom 133 can be identified.
-Many represent prominent members of Viennese society, among them are composers Johannes Brahms and Karl Goldmark; the Emperor's mistress and actor Katharina Schratt; Klimt's brother Ernst; journalist Eduard Bacher; actors Alexander Girardi and Zerline Gabillon; physician Theodor Billroth; architect Karl von Hasenauer with his family; and many of Klimt's later patrons, such as Serena Lederer.
+The painting includes almost 200 miniature portraits of audience members, of whom 133 can be identified as prominent members of Viennese society.
+Among them are composers Johannes Brahms and Karl Goldmark; the Emperor's mistress and actor Katharina Schratt; Klimt's brother Ernst; journalist Eduard Bacher; actors Alexander Girardi and Zerline Gabillon; physician Theodor Billroth; architect Karl von Hasenauer with his family; and many of Klimt's later patrons, such as Serena Lederer.
 Around the upper balconies, some members of the audience are shown to be using opera glasses, while others lean over the rail to watch the crowd below.
 Among the spectators are several anonymous female figures, identifiable by their fans and evening veils, moving unaccompanied along the centre and outer aisles.
-When Karl Lueger, later the mayor of Vienna, was found missing from the painting, Klimt inserted him in afterwards.
+When Karl Lueger, later the mayor of Vienna, was found to be missing from the painting, Klimt inserted him afterwards.

-The work, which had been commissioned to be as "authentic and correct as possible", faced a delayed completion due to Klimt's efforts to make precise measurements of the auditorium's architecture and floor plan.
+The work, which had been commissioned to be as "authentic and correct as possible", was delayed in its completion due to Klimt's efforts to make precise measurements of the auditorium's architecture and floor plan.
 The audience is depicted returning to their seats after an intermission, rendered with near-photographic realism.
 Marian Bisanz-Prakken noted that despite a lack of doubt on the use of photographs and other reference materials, Klimt also produced many studies on site, making spontaneous sketches of individuals, groups, and the auditorium's interior.
 The Vienna Museum's collection includes 25 preparatory drawings and a sketchbook from this project.
 Klimt hired some of his friends and relatives to pose as models for members of the audience, rather than professionals, to reduce costs.
 Jane Rogoyska writes that despite the near photographic realism of the audience, the painting's overall effect is "curiously stilted and artificial as if it were an elaborate collage" and "far removed from the exciting and innovative styles that Klimt would develop a decade later".